stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.markup/sdtcalendartype/_index.md

 ---
+title: Aspose::Words::Markup::SdtCalendarType enum
-title: SdtCalendarType
+linktitle: SdtCalendarType
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the possible types of calendars which can be used to specify CalendarType in an Office Open XML document.
+description: Aspose::Words::Markup::SdtCalendarType enum.
+Specifies the possible types of calendars which can be used to specify CalendarType in an Office Open XML document in C++.
 type: docs
 weight: 235
 url: /cpp/aspose.words.markup/sdtcalendartype/